 Each year, Muso selects up to four exceptional applicants as Capacity Building Fellows, working to strengthen our health system in Mali.
 The year-long volunteer Capacity Building Fellow positions are high impact roles.
 As we are a small, rapidly growing global health organization, each fellow plays an important role in the strategic growth of our work, and has a tangible impact on the hundreds of thousands of community members we serve.
 Through our close partnerships with Partners in Health, Tostan, MASS Design, Medic Mobile, and others, fellows also connect into the broader movement of global health equity.

 Muso’s fellowship posts begin with flexible start dates that depend on departure dates of outgoing fellows.
 Fellows participate in pre-departure orientation with Muso’s CEO, followed by two weeks of intensive field training and orientation with Malian program directors and other program staff.

 All fellowships require a commitment to social justice, strong work ethic, and a year-long commitment.
 French proficiency is required for each type of fellowship.
 While some fellows come to us with several years of work or research experience and/or an advanced degree, we also accept dynamic and committed recent college graduates.
 Each fellow lives in the communities of Yirimadjo, Mali and works closely with Malian colleagues.

 Types of Fellowships

-Communications Fellows (Open)
+Communications Fellows (Filled)

 The Communications Fellow will bridge the gap between our day-to-day programmatic work in Mali and our development team in the United States.
 You will be responsible for developing ways to effectively and creatively tell the stories of our patients, CHWs, and the communities we work in, and then disseminate those stories through our website and social media.
 Skill sets in journalism, marketing, and videography are highly desirable.
 Photography experience required.

-Health Systems Fellows (Filled)
+Health Systems Fellows (Closed)

 R & D Fellows (Filled)